 It has been 2 years since I packed up my life in the UK and moved to America.
 The blogger in me was hoping that by this time I’d be writing posts like ‘how to cope with homesickness’, ‘5 ways to make new friends when living overseas’ etc etc. But the truth is, I suck at being an expat.
 In real life, I’m struggling and far from being able to offer anyone advice on how to live overseas because I don’t know how to fix it myself.
-I guess the most I can offer, is that if you are feeling homesick, you’re not alone.
+I guess the most I can offer, is that if you are experiencing expat homesickness, you’re not alone.

-Like a ‘professional’ I try to keep some of the behind the scenes feelings away from my blog, after all my aim is to inspire people to travel, and don’t get me wrong, when I’m on the road I’m completely happy and distracted from my reality.
-Most people that meet me think I’m the happiest person in the world but I’m good at hiding things because I don’t want to be a burden on other people.
-They shouldn’t have to worry about me, I made the decision to emigrate and therefore that choice lays on my shoulders.
+Like a ‘professional’ I try to keep some of the behind the scenes feelings away from my blog.
+After all my aim is to inspire people to travel.
+And don’t get me wrong, when I’m on the road I’m completely happy and distracted from my reality.
+Most people that meet me think I’m the happiest person in the world.
+But I’m good at hiding things because I don’t want to be a burden on other people.
+They shouldn’t have to worry about me.
+I made the decision to emigrate and therefore that choice lays on my shoulders.
 The problem is the day to day life when the loneliness of being an expat really hits home.

 When I moved overseas my anxiety got worse and I now suffer from mild depression.
 Not really what the ‘American Dream’ should look like.
 Expat life and living abroad certainly isn’t all sunshine and rainbows.
 I’m my own worst enemy when it comes to some of my thought trails and I close in on myself.

 Even the fact that no one sounds like me is enough to make me feel singled out.
 You could be surrounded by people, yet you still feel lonely.
 For this reason I often don’t want to go out and put myself in social situations.
 I have to really force myself to say yes.
 Weird hey.

 Related post: A Brit’s Guide To Walmart

 Social situations usually brings stupid questions, such as “do you miss your family?”, “do you like it here?”.
-If you ask me if I like it here I’m probably not going to give you the real answer…my go to answer is usually “well I don’t like the winters“…No one seems to understand just how hard it is and I’m hardly going to offend people by saying no I’d rather be living in England.
+If you ask me if I like it here I’m probably not going to give you the real answer.
+My go to answer is usually “well I don’t like the winters“.
+No one seems to understand just how hard it is and I’m hardly going to offend people by saying no I’d rather be living in England.

 For 4 weeks this summer, I’ve been spoilt.
-I got to spend 2 weeks in Australia travelling around with my sister, and then my mum and dad flew to the USA for 2 weeks for a mini road trip and sightseeing around where I live.
+I got to spend 2 weeks in Australia travelling around with my sister.
+Then my mum and dad flew to the USA for 2 weeks for a mini road trip and sightseeing around where I live.
 I had the best time but a few days before the end of both visits/trips I experienced a horrible sick feeling at the thought of them going.
 They were still with me, I was ridiculously happy, yet at the same time, dreading it coming to an end.
 It happens every time I visit home too.
 It’s the strangest thing feeling homesick when you’re actually home.

 It turns you into a crazy person.
-I got so freaked out in Sydney when I realised I wouldn’t be able to get through security early, mine and my sister’s flights were 4 hours apart.
-I hunted all over the airport for a way that I could somehow check myself in and get through security, just so I could spend another couple of hours with my sister.
-I couldn’t bare to think of her being just the other side of a wall and be so close but not together, not when I had no idea when I’d see her again.
+I got so freaked out in Sydney when I realised I wouldn’t be able to get through security early.
+Mine and my sister’s flights were 4 hours apart.
+I hunted all over the airport for a way that I could somehow check myself in and get through security.
+Just so I could spend another couple of hours with my sister.
+I couldn’t bare to think of her being just the other side of a wall and be so close but not together.
+Not when I had no idea when I’d see her again.
 I spent a fortune but I ended up getting through with her.

-I often find that my thoughts and opinions completely clash with what seems like the majority of people around me (gun control, I’m looking at you).
+I often find that my thoughts and opinions completely clash with what seems like the majority of people around me.
+Gun control, I’m looking at you.
 Again, cue loneliness.
-I can’t see my opinions changing by simply being here longer, but I have learnt to try and not ‘fight back’, but that ends up just annoying me…freedom of speech?!
+I can’t see my opinions changing by simply being here longer.
+I have learnt to try and not ‘fight back’, but that ends up just annoying me…freedom of speech?!
 Not for me!
 My opinion is apparently, 90% of the time, always wrong.
-(You can read more in detail about my opinions in my book that’s available worldwide on Amazon: Between England and Iowa: A Year In The Life of an Emigrating Wife)
+(You can read more in detail about my opinions in my book that’s available worldwide on Amazon.
+Between England and Iowa: A Year In The Life of an Emigrating Wife)

 But this is a reality of an international long distance relationship.
 I actually found the being long distance part easier than the emigrating part, because I still had everything that was familiar.
 The traveller can’t cope without England as a home base.
 Never saw that one coming.
 The ‘permanency’ of emigrating scares the hell out of me.
 When I started the USA visa process, returning to England was always part of the plan but ‘plans’ changed.

 The visa brings with it a whole other heap of unwelcomed stress.
 The 2 year mark also celebrates the fact that my Green Card has expired.
 Yep, expired.
-When you first enter after being married only a short time, you are only granted a 2 year visa before you have to pay more money and fill in more forms.
-It’s meant to only take 6 months…it’s currently taking anywhere from between 18 months to 2 YEARS to get the temporary conditions removed.
-You know all those fancy e-gates that airports are so proud of?
-I can no longer use them because I have to fly with a LETTER saying I’m allowed back in.
-On my last trip I almost missed my connection…I was first off the plane, yet I got sent to the ‘reject’ line and ended up being the very last person in the immigration hall over AN HOUR later.
-All the e-gaters had cleared off pretty much before I was even dealt with.
+When you first enter after being married only a short time, you are only granted a 2 year visa.
+Then you have to pay more money and fill in more forms.

 From reading expat groups, it seems a common theme that a lot of people struggle at the 2 year mark.
-The novelty of being in a new country has worn off and the reality of being away from home settles in, it’s potentially been a while since you’ve seen family members and the sad fact that no one is getting any younger.
-I always like to know when my next trip home is so I have something to look forward to, but then I’m sacrificing my travel addiction of seeing new places, so I can’t win!!
+The novelty of being in a new country has worn off and the reality of being away from home settles in.
+It’s potentially been a while since you’ve seen family members and the sad fact that no one is getting any younger.
+I always like to know when my next trip home is so I have something to look forward to.
+But then I’m sacrificing my travel addiction of seeing new places.
+So I can’t win!!